Wattstown Platform railway station

 Wattstown Platform railway station was a short-lived railway station on the now-disused Maerdy Branch in South Wales.

 History and description

 The Wattstown goods depot opened in 1885, but a passenger facility did not follow until 1905.
 The station was not successful, and closed after just fifteen years.
 Goods activities continued until 7 October 1963.
-No trace of the station remains, with the trackbed having been reclaimed by nature.
-Only a road bridge marks the site where the platform once stood.
+No trace of the station remains, with the trackbed having been used for the construction of the A4233.